francoismartineau/42push_swap/README.md

 An initially empty secondary stack is avalaible.
 The possible instructions are as follows:

-sa: swap the top and second elements of stack a
+sa: swap the top and second elements of stack a <br>
 sb: same for stack b
 ss: same for both stacks